vsmottin/pSTL-Bench/PotentialBenchmarks.md

 ## Group 7 - Special Algo vs custom implementation (e.g for_each)

-* Copy_if logic with std::foreach and once with actual std::copy_if
+* Copy logic with std::foreach and once with actual std::copy
 * inclusive_scan vs ...
 * transfer_reduce vs all_off
 * tranform_reduce vs count_if with structs